-Students attend Mass as a student body on Fridays and holy days at 9:00 a.m.
+Students attend Mass as a student body on Fridays and holy days.
 In grades 3 through 8, Catholic students participate in the Sacrament of Reconciliation in September and prior to Christmas vacation, and Catholic students in grades 2 through 8 participate in the Sacrament of Reconciliation before Easter vacation and prior to summer vacation.